Overview

 Unfortunately, New Amsterdam Genomics does not provide sample reports, so users cannot be certain of the extent of information they will receive.
 When navigating their website, it’s difficult to understand what you’ll receive when you test your DNA with NAG, as there are many inconsistencies when describing the product.

-The company advertises they integrate DNA data with lab values and other health properties to formulate care plans, but it’s unclear which labs they are referring to, or how users can have access to them.
+The company advertises they integrate DNA data with lab values and other health properties to formulate care plans.
 They also state that by knowing their patients’ genetic mutations, physicians can recommend further testing, diet and lifestyle adjustments, or other steps based on the genetic results.
 However, it is unclear the extent of health insights provided in the reports.

-They claim to report significant medical findings, ancestry, and provide diet and exercise recommendations.
-Although they appear to offer insights into different aspects of health, it’s not explained whether you will receive reports covering all topics or if you must purchase each report separately.
+Although they appear to offer insights into different aspects of health, it’s not explained whether you will receive reports regarding all topics or if you must purchase each report separately.

 According to their test requisition form, results are presented as a paper report and in their online portal.
 The paper report consists of five pages containing highlights from the test, while the portal displays more details.